expressjs/expressjs.com/advanced/pm.md

 $ slc start
 ~~~

-View status of Process Manager and all deployed apps:
+View the status of Process Manager and all deployed apps:

 ~~~sh
 $ slc ctl